ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

     sections of the main sequence.
 For **Test UUTs** and batch process model use cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
-- Pin-aware, supporting one session and pin per instrument and a single site
-  - Sources the DC voltage level of the DUT input pin
-  - Measures the voltage of the DUT output pin
-- Includes InstrumentStudio and MeasurementLink UI Editor project files
 - Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand